Cockpit Country: Environment

 The Cockpit Country is Jamaica's largest remaining contiguous rainforest.
+Cockpit Country Forest Reserve was designated in 1950, and covers an area of 221.75 km2.
 In 1979 an unpublished paper proposed preserving the area as a National Park.
 In 1994 the geographer Alan Eyre proposed that the Cockpit Country be designated as a World Heritage Site to preserve its environment.
 A petition for protection of the area was submitted to Prime Minister Bruce Golding in 2006.

-As of April 2013, public consultations have begun on the definition of the boundary proposed in a recently released study by Mitchell, Miller, Ganapathy, and Spence of the University of the West Indies (UWI).
+In April 2013, public consultations began on the definition of the boundary proposed in a recently released study by Mitchell, Miller, Ganapathy, and Spence of the University of the West Indies (UWI).

+Wildlife

 Eleutherodactylus sisyphodemus, a small, critically endangered frog species, is known only from the Cockpit Country.
 Cockpit Country hosts 90% of the global population of black-billed amazon, a parrot endemic to Jamaica.
 Cockpit Country is also home to the Jamaican swallowtail, the largest butterfly in the Western Hemisphere.
 Cockpit Country is one of the last remaining homes for the species.

-Cockpit Country Forest Reserve

-Cockpit Country Forest Reserve was designated in 1950, and covers an area of 221.75 km2.
+The area has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many Jamaican bird species.